 How do I choose a good hosting provider?

-What are the best plugins for a new WordPress blog?
+What are the best plugins for a new WordPress blog in 2026?

 How often should I post on my blog?

-Consistency is more important than frequency.
-Whether you post daily, weekly, or monthly, stick to a schedule you can maintain.
-Quality is more important than quantity.
+Consistency matters more than frequency.
+Whether you publish weekly or monthly, stick to a schedule you can sustain.
+One high-quality post per week is better than daily posts that sacrifice quality.

 How can I make money from my WordPress blog?